Home | The Centre | Events | Publications | Site Map | Contact Us

 5. References and Links

-A bare web link/ URL/ address alone is not an adequate reference; web links should be provided only as the final component of a proper bibliographic reference to a document or source you have used.
+NB: A bare web link/ URL/ Internet address alone is not an adequate reference; web links should be provided only as the final component of a proper bibliographic reference to a document or source you have used.

 [Back to the GENL2031 Course page.]